 - During the restart of a cluster, the services running on the cluster may be unstable.

 - If you do not select Forced Update, the system uses the default mode to restart your cluster to make the changes take effect.
-For more information, see Manage clusters.
+For more information, see Restart a cluster or node.

 - If your cluster is abnormal (indicated by the color red or yellow), the system automatically selects Forced Update.
 In this case, the system does not use the default mode to restart the cluster.